kannibalox/pyrosimple/docs/usage-tor.md

 To avoid duplicating the same hash across private trackers, mktor has two mechanisms to add distinct data to the `info` dictionary:

-* `source` gets set to the tracker alias (if available), or the 2nd level domin if not available
+* `source` gets set to the tracker alias (if available), or the 2nd level domain if not available
 * `x_cross_seed` gets set to an MD5 hash of the URL

-If you don't want one or both of theses fields present, you can use the `-s`/`--set` flag to have them removed:
+If you don't want one or both of these fields present, you can use the `-s`/`--set` flag to have them removed:

 ```